Indefinite Integral

 The properties of indefinite integrals are similar to the differentiation properties.
 Indefinite integrals are the reverse of differentiation.
 The differentiation of f(x) gives f'(x), which on applying the indefinite integral gives back the function f(x).

-What Are the Important Formulas of Indefinite Integrals?
+What Are the Important Rules of Indefinite Integrals?

 What Are the Applications of Indefinite Integrals?